arriven/db1000n/README.md

 ## Advanced run with DaemonSets

-Get and label nodes were you need to run db1000n.
+Get and label nodes where you need to run db1000n.
 It should be nodes at least with 2CPU and 2GB of RAM, CPU resources in priority for db1000n:

 ```bash
 $ kubectl get nodes
 ```

-Select nodes where you want to run db100n from output and label it:
+Select nodes where you want to run db1000n from the output and label it:

 ```bash
 $ kubectl label nodes ${YOUR_UNIQUE_NODE_NAME} db1000n=true